The Girl behind the Mirror

 They talked it over for several minutes.
 Lucy’s reflection was going to start on the far side of the room and run as fast as possible towards the dresser.
 She would jump head-first towards the mirror as soon as she reached the dresser.
 Lucy was to wait to the side, drawer out and finger on the RRB button.
 She would press it as soon as she was in the air.
 One second should be just enough for her to pass through the mirror before the portal closed forever.
-She really hoped that pressing the button would work instantly.
-If there was any delay, then Lucy’s reflections head would smash against the mirror and goodness knows what would be the outcome.
+She sincerely hoped that pressing the button would work instantly.
+If there were any delay, then Lucy’s reflections head would smash against the mirror and goodness knows what would be the outcome.

 “Are you sure?” asked Lucy.
-“If it doesn’t work you could do yourself a terrible injury!”
+“If it doesn’t work, you could do yourself a terrible injury!”

 “I know,” replied her reflection.
 “It was very special.
 It was like having a nearly-twin sister.”

 “Still,” continued Lucy, “now that we’ve met, we’ll still be able to see each other through the mirror in future.
 I know now you are a real person and not just a reflection in the glass.”